What is a Traffic Technician?

 - Structure query language SQL

-How do I Become a Traffic Technician?
+How to Become a Traffic Technician

 What work experience do I need to become a Traffic Technician?